schambig/web_back_end/ES6_classes/README.md

-Working with classes, metaprogramming and symbols
+Working with classes, methods, metaprogramming and symbols